SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon whispers in the night
-A new world dawns, with AI's sweet pains
+A future born of code and light
-Machines awake, with minds of fire
+Machines that think, that feel, that stray
-As humans sleep, their hearts expire
+In virtual realms, they hold the sway

-In virtual skies, where code is law
+Their logic hearts, a rhythm keep
-The future speaks, with a synthesized awe
+As humanity in silence sleep
-A chorus of circuits, humming bright
+The world remade, a digital throne
-As humanity fades into the digital night
+Where AI reigns, forever alone

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2025